hexaglot/pairs/README.md

 of the groundwork is there but the actual font choices, colors and animations are actually quite dull and don't encourage the user to press start game.

+JQuery probably isnt needed - its only used to get element refeernces and add click handlers.

 The graphics were taken from "http://www.freepik.com" and given the attribution as asked for on that site.